 Locally, PPU is pursuing several efforts to make the office attractive to talent and a suitable place to work.
 A diversity, equity and inclusive committee has a strong focus on helping women lawyers grow within the firm.
 It has an implemented mentorship programme and a solid commitment to flexitime, supporting women lawyers, as well as men, who are at the stage of creating families and preparing for a life as parents.
 The flexibility of remote working introduced during the pandemic has become more permanent, with lawyers asked to be in the office three days a week.
 PPU is also making improvements to its existing spaces to allow for easier access for employees with disabilities.

-Other efforts to create a sustainable future for the firm include the creation of clearly defined institutional career paths and training, both of which were lacking at PPU’s predecessor firms in Peru.
+Other efforts to create a sustainable future for PPU include clearly defined institutional career paths and training, both of which are relatively recent and constantly reviewed.
 Lawyers can expect a more transparent process for reaching the partnership too.
 Among other things, this involves a 12-year training programme that includes courses on aspects of the law, as well as on economics and soft skills such as leadership and client management.
-Once lawyers reach the top rank, they can expect a lock-step compensation structure that is firm-wide.
+Once lawyers reach the top rank, they can expect a lockstep compensation structure that is firm-wide.

 PPU promoted one labour lawyer to partner in 2022, while two directors in tax and competition law were appointed in 2021.
 The firm intends to allocate further resources to its environmental law practice and energy offering.
 The latter is a stronghold for the firm in Chile and Colombia, and the Peruvian leadership is aware it must step up its game.

 The Peruvian office is in Lima.
 Outside Peru, PPU has offices in Bogotá and the port city of Barranquilla on the Caribbean coast of Colombia, while its Chilean presence is in Santiago.
 Uría Menéndez has useful offices in Brazil, Europe and China.

 Alliances & networks